ThisIsNotAValidUserName/CS585-Lab3/README.md

 # CS585-Lab3
 Solution for BU CS585 Lab3. <br>
-Teammate work with Liang and Ning.
+Worked in team with L.Liang and J.Ning.

 ## **Requirements**